The teaching of spelling should be part of an interwoven literacy curriculum, where creativity can sit alongside mechanics as partners not enemies.

 Here are 10 activities that are fun, quick to prep and will positively influence spelling.

-1. Mixed Up Words – Use magnetic letters, tiles or cut up words to rearrange spelling words.
+1. Mixed Up Words – Use magnetic letters, tiles or cut up words to rearrange spelling words into sound segments.
 This is a good strategy to use as children have to manipulate and re-sort the letters to build the word again.
 A multisensory approach to spelling positively helps all children.
-Make sure that words are put into sound groups.
+You could also write each sound in a different colour to easily see how many sounds make up each word.
+We call it rainbow writing.

-chips is /ch i p s/ 4 sounds
+chips is 4 sounds ch i p s

 2. Sounds Sort – Group words by the sound pattern.
-The /j/ spelling pattern has quite a few ways to write it.
+So, for example, the “j” spelling pattern has quite a few ways to write it.

 3. Roll, Read and Colour – Games such as Roll, Read and Colour are great at getting kids to practice the target sounds in known words.
 Roll the dice, say the sound and colour or stamp the word.
 An extension of this could be to say the sound that is on each numbered face, find a word card with that sound and add your own words to the grid.
-As you write the word say each sound e.g. /ginger/ /j i n j er/ – 5 sounds.
+As you write the word say each sound.

 Click the link to get your free game!